buildplan/rsync-backup-script/README.md

 - **Unified Configuration**: All settings are in a single `backup.conf` file with secure parsing
 - **Portable Setup**: The backup system can be migrated by copying the script and configuration
+- **Recycle Bin**: Automatically moves deleted files into a versioned recycle bin on the remote server, with a configurable retention period.
 - **Notification Support**: Sends notifications to ntfy and/or Discord, configurable via toggles
 - **Error Handling**: Uses strict shell options and traps to detect and report errors
 - **Detailed Reports**: Notifications include transfer size and file operation summaries